matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 after that. **tldr; Insert from your most recent batch of history -> oldest history.**

+One aspect that isn't solved yet is how to handle relations/annotations (such as reactions, replies, and threaded conversations) that reference each other within the same `events` batch because the events don't have `event_ids` to reference before being persisted.
+A solution for this can be proposed in another MSC.

 #### What does the batch send endpoint do behind the scenes?